KnowThePepper

 - Heat tier: Hot (10K-100K SHU)

-What is Sanaam Chili?
+What is Sanam Chili?

-Sanaam is the kind of pepper that doesn't announce itself with fruity sweetness or smoky complexity — it gets straight to the point.
+Sanam is the kind of pepper that doesn't announce itself with fruity sweetness or smoky complexity - it gets straight to the point.
 The heat is sharp and direct, hitting the front of the palate before spreading back, and the flavor underneath is clean with a mild earthiness that doesn't compete with other spices in a blend.

 As a C. annuum species member, it shares botanical lineage with cayenne, paprika, and most common dried chilies - which partly explains its versatility and adaptability across different cooking styles.
 The thin flesh dries evenly and rehydrates quickly, making it practical for both dry spice work and wet preparations like curry pastes.

-History & Origin of Sanaam Chili
+History & Origin of Sanam Chili

-Sanaam originates from the rich Indian pepper-growing tradition, with cultivation concentrated in Andhra Pradesh and other southern states where hot chilies are central to the cuisine.
+Sanam originates from the rich Indian pepper-growing tradition, with cultivation concentrated in Andhra Pradesh and other southern states where hot chilies are central to the cuisine.
 The name itself refers to a commercial grade classification used in India's chili export trade rather than a strictly distinct botanical variety.

 India became a major chili producer after Portuguese traders introduced Capsicum to the subcontinent in the 16th century.
 Within a few generations, chilies had displaced long pepper and black pepper in many regional cuisines.
-Sanaam emerged as one of the standardized grades suited to export markets — consistent in size, color, and heat — making it one of the most commercially traded dried chilies in the world.
+Sanam emerged as one of the standardized grades suited to export markets - consistent in size, color, and heat - making it one of the most commercially traded dried chilies in the world.

 Today it's a staple in Indian spice blends and shows up in restaurant kitchens globally wherever South Asian cooking is taken seriously.